top of page

 Coincidence or causality?

 One thing is for sure: The period from the 1870s to the start of World War I in 1914 was a “golden” one on either side of the Atlantic.
 Indeed, Americans refer to the last quarter of the 19th century as the “gilded age”.
-High population growth, giant leaps in technological advance and huge development of infrastructure helped produce stellar economic growth.
+High population growth, giant leaps in technology and huge development of infrastructure helped produce stellar economic growth.
 Massive rail works connected all corners of the country and bridges spanned mighty rivers (The Brooklyn Bridge was completed 1883).
 Electrification allowed for erecting tall buildings with elevators.
 The Wright brothers got the first engine propelled plane off the ground in 1903.
 Industrialists like Carnegie, Vanderbuilt and Rockefeller emerged fabulously wealthy from this period.

 Europeans refer to the pre-WWI period as the “Belle Epoque”.
 It delivered a stunning increase in the quality of life for the masses.
 Sanitary installations, and so better hygiene and health, central heating, and electric lighting became ubiquitous in cities.
 Otto Benz built the first combustion engine car in 1886.
 A construction boom created beautiful architecture in cities.
 Not all was for maximum utility though: the Eiffel tower in Paris (1889) and railways in the Swiss mountains (Jungfraubahn 1896) were as much about show as practical purpose.